XiaofengdiZhu/GigavoltDoc/src/en/expand/wires/jump_wire.md

 let connections = [
     new ElectricConnection(ElectricConnectorDirection.Top, ElectricConnectorType.Output, ElectricConnectionDisplayMode.Hide, [
-        new IOPort(1, 32, "输出", "根据左端和右端的电压，将下端输入和其他飞线的输入按或计算后，输出相应结果"),
-    ]),
+        new IOPort(1, 32, "Output", "According to left and right input, the Jump Wire performs a bitwise OR operation between the bottom input of itself and the input of other Jump Wires, then output the result."), ]),
     new ElectricConnection(ElectricConnectorDirection.Right, ElectricConnectorType.Input, ElectricConnectionDisplayMode.Hide, [
-        new IOPort(1, 32, "是否读取其他飞线", "大于 7 V 时，将会从标签相同的飞线读取其下端输入，但如果那个标签的左端小于 7 V，将无法读取")
+        new IOPort(1, 32, "Whether Read Other Jump Wires", "If this input is greater than 7 V, the Jump Wire will read the bottom input of other Jump Wire, whose tag is same and left input is greater than 7 V.")
     ]),
         new ElectricConnection(ElectricConnectorDirection.Bottom, ElectricConnectorType.Input, ElectricConnectionDisplayMode.Hide, [
-        new IOPort(1, 32, "下端输入", "/")
+        new IOPort(1, 32, "Bottom Input", "/")
     ]),
     new ElectricConnection(ElectricConnectorDirection.Left, ElectricConnectorType.Input, ElectricConnectionDisplayMode.Hide, [
-        new IOPort(1, 32, "是否允许下端输入", "大于 7 V时，将允许下端输入，而且下端输入将能被标签相同的其他飞线读取")
+        new IOPort(1, 32, "Whether Allow Bottom Input", "If this input is greater than 7 V, the Jump Wire will allow bottom input, and the bottom input can be read by other Jump Wires with the same tag.")
     ]),
         new ElectricConnection(ElectricConnectorDirection.In, ElectricConnectorType.Input, ElectricConnectionDisplayMode.Hide, [
-        new IOPort(1, 32, "标签", "设置该飞线的标签，标签相同的飞线之间会有绿色指示线，代表它们互相连接"),
-    ])
+        new IOPort(1, 32, "Tag", "Set the tag of the Jump Wire.
+There are green lines between the jump wires with the same tag, indicating that they are connected to each other."), ])
 ];